VSecDK/VSec-CTI-League/cases/2021-07-03-supply-chain-danish-kaseya-attacks.md

 **Actor:** REvil

 **Description**
-Not all companies in the configuration file was hit by the related attack but where there from prior attacks.
+Not all companies in the configuration file was hit by the attack but where there from prior attacks.

 Danish companies in REvil configuration
 i-trust.dk